 Unit-by-unit exceptions to the PHA's payment standards generally are not permitted.
 However, an exception may be made as reasonable accommodation for a family that includes a person with disabilities.
-(See Chapter 2 for a discussion of reasonable accommodations.)
-This type of exception does not affect the PHA's payment standard schedule.
-When needed as reasonable accommodation, the PHA may make an exception to the payment standard without HUD approval if the exception amount does not exceed 120 percent of the applicable FMR for the unit size [24 CFR 982.503(b)].
-The PHA may request HUD approval for an exception to the payment standard for a particular family if the required exceeds 120 percent of the FMR.
+(See Chapter 3.10 for a discussion of reasonable accommodation.)
+This type of exception is known as a reasonable accommodation request for exception payment standards (RA EPS).
+A reasonable accommodation may be approved by the PHA to all an exception to the payment standard without HUD approval if the exception amount does not exceed 120 percent of the applicable FMR for the unit size [24 CFR 982.503(b)].
+The PHA must request HUD approval for an exception to the payment standard for a particular family if the required exceeds 120 percent of the FMR.